Byron/gitoxide/crate-status.md

 * [x] check if a git directory is a git repository
 * [x] find a git repository by searching upward
+   * [x] define ceilings that should not be surpassed
 * [x] handle linked worktrees
 * [ ] a way to handle `safe.directory`
      - note that it's less critical to support it as `gitoxide` allows access but prevents untrusted configuration to become effective.